azurecitadel/azurecitadel.github.io/data-ai/azure-search-integration.md

 - script: 'bundle exec jekyll build'
   displayName: 'Run jekyll and build site'

-- script: 'az storage blob upload-batch -s _site -d site-json  --pattern "*.json" --account-name=$(storage-acct-name) --account-key="$(storage-acct-key)" --no-progress'
-  displayName: 'Upload JSON output to blobs for indexing'

-- script: 'curl -v -H "api-key: $(search-admin-key)" -d "" -X POST "https://$(search-account).search.windows.net/indexers/$(search-indexer)/run?api-version=2017-11-11"'
+- script: 'curl -v -H "api-key: $(search-admin-key)" -H "Content-Type: application/json" --data-binary "@_site/site.json" -X POST "https://$(search-account).search.windows.net/indexes/$(search-index)/docs/index?api-version=2017-11-11"'
-  displayName: 'Call Azure Search API to run reindex'
+  displayName: 'Push site.json to Azure Search'
 ```

 A summary of pipeline:
 - Environmental setup (Ruby and bundler)
 - Run `bundle exec jekyll build` to build the site, to default output directory `_site`
-- Use Azure CLI `az storage blob upload-batch` command to upload output JSON from `_site` to a storage account into a blob container called `site-json`
-- Call on the Azure Search indexer to run a re-index, using the Azure Search REST API (using curl)
+- Using curl, call the Azure Search REST API and push our JSON results (site.json) as a single POST

 Secrets and other variables are held in Azure Pipelines as a variable group called `citadel-shared-vars`.
 This variable group was created and pre-populated using the Azure DevOps Portal, so that no secrets or other variable settings needed to be hardcoded into the pipeline.
-Secrets include `$(storage-acct-key)` and `$(search-admin-key)`

 The pipeline runs on a schedule every 24 hours (and not not on repo pushes/commits as many build pipelines would) and the definition YAML stored in the Git repo that contains the site